 In the fourth part of the Ways to Sell series, we give a detailed walkthrough of the leading Online Travel Agencies (OTAs) in the tour and transport industry.

-Most Popular Online Travel Agencies and Why are they Important for Tour Operators
+Popular Online Travel Agencies and Why are They Important for Tour Operators

 Online Travel Agencies (OTAs) unlock diverse markets for tour and transport operators giving them access to millions of travellers worldwide.
 While there is no shortage of OTAs, the trick of the trade is in picking the right ones whose pricing and commission structure align with your business.